 - Business decisions that are unclear or poorly communicated

-- The introduction of new products or services
+- Introduction of new products or services

 - Changes in senior management